zzak00/nlp_with_transformers_visualizations/chapter1.md

 ![Figure 5 :](<visuals/translearning1.png>)

 🎯 Transfer learning is the process of applying an existing trained model to a new, but related task.
-Architecturally, this involves dividing the model into a body and a head,The head is the task-specific portion of the network, while
+Architecturally, this involves dividing the model into a body and a head, The head is the task-specific portion of the network, while
-The body contains broad features from the source domain learned during training.During learning, the body weights learn general features, for images it learns basic features such as lines, edges, and colors... then these weights are used to initialize a new model for the new task.
+The body contains broad features from the source domain learned during training.
+During learning, the body weights learn general features, for images it learns basic features such as lines, edges, and colors... then these weights are used to initialize a new model for the new task.

 ![Figure 6 :](<visuals/translearning_analogie.png>)